-Most organ donors help save lives by making an end-of-life decision, but it’s possible to donate organs another way.
+Most organ donors help save lives after their death, but it’s possible to donate organs another way.

 What is Living Organ Donation?

 People who are living may give a kidney, a part of their liver or a lobe of their lung to someone on the organ transplant waiting list.
 This usually is someone they know, but the recipient may be a complete stranger.
 Donating an organ anonymously to the best medical match is often referred to as altruistic living donation.

 Living donation dates back to the 1950s.
 Potential donors are carefully screened for possible risks during surgery and later in life.
 Those who qualify typically are able to live healthy and long lives.
 Types of living organ donation include:

 Kidneys are the most common organs to be donated by living donors and the most commonly transplanted organ.
 Most people have two kidneys but typically need only one.
 This, along with the extreme need for donated kidneys, makes it a popular candidate for living donation.